SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 * diagrams
 * maps
 * timelines
+* designs with overlap or background/foreground

 Certain tools (Sync, Shape) for example, can only be used in graphical pages, although more will become available in the future.

-The __block editor__ provides functionality similar to __text-based editor__
+The __block editor__ provides functionality similar to __text-based editor__, but the
-(which is also responsive), but the difference is that you can more easily create horizontal rows of content and the editing is drag and drop, using the same tools as the graphic editor.
+difference is that you can more easily create horizontal rows of content and the editing is drag and drop, using the same tools as the graphic editor.
-This also means that both type of page can be used in a single exposition.
+This is also the reason why you can combine the two types in one exposition.

 ### Basic Usage